alan-agius4/speedy-build-tools/README.md

 ```

 ## Tasks
-These are all the available tasks within `speedy-build-tools` and can be added to npm scripts.
+Available tasks within `speedy-build-tools` which can be used via CLI.

 | Task              | Description                  |